jdtsmith/kind-icon/README.md

 ### Colors

-If you don't like the default colors used to go along with the icons, you can customize the associated face, choose another pre-existing face, or substitute your own face.
+If you don't like the default colors of the icons, you can customize the associated face, choose another pre-existing face, or substitute your own face.
 You can also change how the background color is displayed.

 #### Foreground color

 Icon foreground colors are matched in the default mapping to the face colors used by font-lock in programming modes (variables, function names, etc.).
 This gives consistency with in-buffer highlighting.
-These colors are taken from the `:face` mapping's `:foreground` color.
-If no `:face` is set, the foreground is taken from `kind-icon-default-face` foreground, or, as a backup, the default frame foreground.
+These colors are taken from the `:face` `:foreground` color in `kind-icon-mapping`.
+If no `:face` is set for some kind, the foreground is taken from `kind-icon-default-face` foreground, or, as a backup, the default frame foreground.

 #### Background color

-By default, `kind-icon` creates a _blended_ background color that is a mix of a bit of the foreground color and the normal completion background.
+By default, `kind-icon` creates a _blended_ background color that is a mix of a bit of the foreground color and the normal completion background (control the mix with `kind-icon-blend-frac`).
 Note that if your completion UI uses a different background color from your normal buffer, you should configure the face it uses in `kind-icon-default-face`.
-If you turn off `kind-icon-blend-background`, `kind-icon` will use both the foreground _and_ (if set) background from the configured `:face` for each kind, allowing you to configure arbitrary colors.
+If you disable `kind-icon-blend-background`, `kind-icon` will use both the foreground _and_ (if set) background from the configured `:face` for each kind, allowing you to configure arbitrary colors.

 ### Icons

 Check the [material icon library](https://materialdesignicons.com) for the icons you can use, more than 6,500 of them!
 All you need to "use" an icon is its name.
 The easiest approach is to `M-x customize-variable kind-icon-mapping`, find the kind you are interested in, and change its icon.
 Hit the `Preview` button and check the message buffer to confirm it's the icon you were after, and Apply your changes.

-**Note that `svg-lib`, which `kind-icon` uses, downloads and caches icons, by default in `.emacs.d/.cache/svg-lib/`.**  If no network connection is present, and the icon has not been cached on disk, the short-text is used as a backup.
+**Note that `svg-lib`, which `kind-icon` uses, downloads and caches icons, by default in `.emacs.d/.cache/svg-lib/`.**  If no network connection is present, and the icon has not been cached on disk, the short-text is used as a backup for that session.

 And yes, you can use **any icons**!

  ![image](https://user-images.githubusercontent.com/93749/141231207-94d14bd8-0e85-4315-aa29-f6200b2729cc.png)

-### Old School: Text-based Icons!
+### Old School: Text-based Icons

 You can also use simple text-based prefixes instead of icons.
 The icons are quite lightweight so there shouldn't be much performance difference, but some may prefer a simpler look.
 A "text" icon is composed of either one or two characters (anything longer will be trimmed).
 Simply set the `kind-icon-use-icons` variable to `nil` and (if desired) customize the "Short-Text" in the mapping.
 Note that if you are not connected to the network, even if you have enabled icons, any icons which are not cached on disk will be replaced by their short text equivalents.